cwsecur1ty/SentinelC2/README.md

 ## Setup
 ### AWS Environment
 1. Create an EC2 instance on AWS.
 (Free tier eligible) (Ubuntu Server 22.04 LTS)
-2. Configure security groups to allow traffic on the desired port (default: 9999).
+2. Configure security groups to allow traffic on the desired port (9999).

 ### Development Environment
 1. Clone the repository: